lopopolo/punchtop/cast-client/README.md

 There is a special destination for messages directed at the receiver, `receiver-0`.

-- For messages on the connection channel, the `destination` is either the `receiver-0` for initial connection or the `transportId` for a launched app.
+- For messages on the connection channel, the `destination` is either `receiver-0` for initial connection or the `transportId` for a launched app.
-- For messages on the heartbeat channel, the `destination` is the `receiver-0`.
+- For messages on the heartbeat channel, the `destination` is `receiver-0`.
 - For messages on the media channel, the `destination` is the `transportId` of the target launched app.
-- For messages on the receiver channel, the `destination` is the `receiver-0`.
+- For messages on the receiver channel, the `destination` is `receiver-0`.

 ## Streaming Media to a Device